rcpch/rcpch-audit-engine/README.md

 Case to Comorbidity n:n

 Registration to Assessment 1:1
-InitialAssessment to Assessment 1:1
+Registration to InitialAssessment 1:1
-InitialAssessment to EpilepsyContext  1:1
+Registration to EpilepsyContext  1:1

-Comorbidity to Case n:n
+Comorbidity to EpilepsyContext 1:n

-Assessment to Investigations n:n
+Registration to Investigations 1:1
-Assessment to RescueMedicine 1:n
+Registration to RescueMedicine 1:1
-Assessment to ElectroClinicalSyndrome 1:1
+Registration to ElectroClinicalSyndrome 1:1 Registration to SeizureCause 1:1
-Assessment to SeizureCause n:n
-Assessment to SeizureType 1:n
+Registration to SeizureType 1:1
-Assessment to AntiEpilepsyDrug n:n
+Registration to AntiEpilepsyDrug 1:1
-Assessment to RescueMedicine n:n
+Registration to RescueMedicine 1:1
-Assessment to NonEpilepsy 1:1
+Registration to NonEpilepsy 1:1

 HospitalTrust to Site 1:n